mcdonc/substanced-presentation/presentation.rst

 ----

-The SDI is a view of a hierarchical content space, something like a filesystem.
+The SDI is a set of views against a hierarchical content space, something like a filesystem.

 :raw-html:`<i class="icon-sitemap icon-4x" style="color: #005F6B"> </i>`

 ----